 Primary Project is a nationally-known, evidenced based preventive mental health program designed to enhance positive skills and reduce difficulties in preschool through primary grade children.
 Participants-identified through careful screening-are those who are at risk of, but not experiencing, social-emotional or school adjustment problems.
 Throughout the school year, participants meet with a Child Associate (CA) in individual child-led expressive play sessions, where they become aware of their feelings, experience a sense of self-acceptance, enjoy supportive interaction with the CA, and develop positive feelings about school.
 CA's receive special training and are supervised closely by MSPP faculty and in collaboration with school based professionals.

-MSPP INTERFACE is an initiative to improve the integration of mental health and wellness services between school systems, agencies, and community members for the benefit of children, adults, and families.
-The primary goal of INTERFACE is to enhance, improve, or develop collaborative efforts for mental health and wellness access and service.
+MSPP INTERFACE℠ is an initiative to improve the integration of mental health and wellness services between school systems, agencies, and community members for the benefit of children, adults, and families.
+The primary goal of INTERFACE℠ is to enhance, improve, or develop collaborative efforts for mental health and wellness access and service.

-One key feature of MSPP INTERFACE is the helpline service for families.
-The helpline is available from Monday through Friday from 9 AM to 5 PM, and is staffed by mental health professionals.
-Through the helpline, families receive confidential consultation, guidance, and resource and referral information.
-INTERFACE staff assist families in finding mental health provider matches that meet the presenting issue, insurance or payment needs, time preference and location needs.
-Follow-up services are provided until the child, adult, and/or family is stabilized.
+One key feature of MSPP INTERFACE℠ is the helpline service for families.
+The helpline is available from Monday through Friday from 9 AM to 5 PM, and is staffed by mental health professionals.† Through the helpline, families receive confidential consultation, guidance, and resource and referral information.† INTERFACE℠ staff assist families in finding mental health provider matches that meet the presenting issue, insurance or payment needs, time preference and location needs.
+Follow-up services are provided until the child, adult, and/or family is stabilized.†††

-Another important feature of MSPP INTERFACE is its extensive website featuring articles and resources on mental health and wellness topics impacting children and families.
-The website also offers event listings and other free resources. www.msppinterface.org
+Another important feature of MSPP INTERFACE℠ is its extensive website featuring articles and resources on mental health and wellness topics impacting children and families.† The website also offers event listings and other free resources. www.msppinterface.org

-Our community education programs are designed for parents and families as resources for navigating the many issues faced by children of all ages, from infancy to 18 years.
-All topics are cutting-edge and highly relevant.
-Classes are taught by professionals, and are conveniently held days, evenings, and weekends.
+The Freedman Centerís Community Education programs are designed for parents and families as resources for navigating the many issues faced by children of all ages, from infancy to 18 years.
+These programs include:

 - Groups for Parents of Adolescents